 In addition to these services, credit and continuing education students and alumni can receive assistance with resume and cover letter writing, interview preparation and other job search skills.
 Students in their last term and alumni can sign up for the one-on-one job referral and counseling program through the director of career services.

 Area employers can take advantage of free job referral services by having positions advertised on the "job openings" bulletin board at the college campus and in the career services section of the college website.
 In addition, employers can schedule employee recruitment interviews on campus.
 An annual job fair is held in the spring for current students and alumni.

-Student Support Services (TRIO) Program
+TRIO Student Support Services Program

-First generation college students, students from low income backgrounds or students with disabilities are eligible for participation in the student support services (TRIO) program.
-The program provides students with opportunities for academic development, career exploration, cultural opportunities and financial assistance.
+First generation college students, students from low income backgrounds or students with disabilities are eligible for participation in the TRIO student support services program.
+The program provides students with opportunities for academic development, career and cultural exploration, and assistance with financial aid.
 By offering support and resources, the program motivates students toward the successful completion of their postsecondary education.
 Designed to increase academic success, retention, graduation and transfer, the program is grant funded and limited to 140 participants per year.
-Students interested in applying for the program can complete the application form that can be accessed at www.worwic.edu/StudentServices/TRIO.aspx or by calling 410-334-6914.
+Students interested in applying for the program can complete the interest questionnaire that can be accessed at www.worwic.edu/StudentServices/ TRIOInterestQuestionnaire.aspx or by calling 410-334-6914.